CTV Comedy Channel: History

 In August 2013, the CRTC denied an amendment to The Comedy Network's license, which would have reduced the amount of Canadian-produced content the network would have been required to air monthly, increase the amount of animated programming it could air from 10% of its lineup per day to 20% per month, and allow it to air films that were not Canadian-made.
 Bell argued that the network was at a disadvantage against BiteTV and Teletoon, because Comedy was unable to give its animated acquisitions a larger amount of exposure (such as marathons) due to the restriction.
 The CRTC rejected its arguments in response to complaints by the two networks cited and other unions, due to their differing natures of service and because Bell's proposed changes were intended primarily to decrease the amount of Canadian content it airs in favour of more U.S.-originated programming.
-Subsequently, a number of acquired Comedy Network programs were moved to its sister channel Much in the fall of 2013.
+By September 2013, The Comedy Network had moved a number of acquired Comedy Central programs to its sister channel Much.

-Further changes to The Comedy Network's schedule occurred in the 2017–18 season, with the network aligning its primetime lineup with reruns of sitcoms (such as Friends) to target a wider range of viewers (including women), and provide a stronger lead-in to its first-run programs later in the night.
+In the 2017–18 season, The Comedy Network changed its primetime programming strategy to emphasize reruns of hit sitcoms such as Friends and Seinfeld, aiming to provide lead-ins with wider demographic appeal (including female viewers) for its first-run programs later in the night.

 On June 7, 2018, during the CTV upfronts, it was announced that The Comedy Network would eventually rebrand as "CTV Comedy", as part of a realignment of several Bell Media channels under the CTV name.
 On June 8, 2019, it was revealed The Comedy Network would relaunch as CTV Comedy Channel on September 12, 2019.